VirgilSecurity/virgil-sdk-x/docs/objectivec/guides/encryption/encrypting-for-multiple-recipients.md

 For original information about encryption, its syntax and parameters, follow the link [here](https://github.com/VirgilSecurity/virgil/blob/wiki/wiki/glossary.md#encryption).

-Set up your project environment before you begin to encrypt data, with the [getting started](/docs/objectivec/guides/configuration/client.md) guide.
+Before you begin to encrypt data, set up your project environment with the [getting started](/docs/objectivec/guides/configuration/client.md) guide.

 The Data Encryption procedure is shown in the figure below.

 ![Virgil Encryption Intro](/docs/objectivec/img/Encryption_introduction.png "Data encryption")

-In order to encrypt a message, Alice has to have:
+To encrypt a message, Alice has to have:
  - The participants' Virgil Cards, which should be published on Virgil Services.

 Let's review data encryption for multiple recipients: